 Why is this a big deal?
 It’s more interaction with fewer clicks, and less toggling between a messaging app, web browser, and brand app - all of which eliminates steps in the buying process, helping to decrease drop-off.
 It helps guests complete their buying mission faster and easier which helps marketers drive more revenue.
 We see a day when consumers don’t even need an app to order from their favorite restaurant.

-Cart Recovery
+5. Cart Recovery

-Similar to online ordering, this is what the buying process could look like for retailers who use cart recovery as part of their digital communication strategy, enriched with product images that show what was left in the shopper’s cart plus recommendations that pair nicely and would be good cart additions.
+This is what the buying process could look like for retailers who use cart recovery as part of their digital communication strategy, enriched with product images that show what was left in the shopper’s cart plus recommendations that pair nicely and would be good cart additions.

-Adding a Mobile Wallet Pass
+6. Adding a Digital Wallet Pass

-Another example of an experience that RCS will improve that feels very near and dear to Vibes: adding a pass to your Mobile Wallet.
+Another example of an experience that RCS marketing will improve that feels very near and dear to Vibes: adding a pass to your Mobile Wallet.

 Why is this a big deal?
 It's more interactive without toggling between the user's messaging app and digital wallet app like we see today in SMS.